Last Updated on June 7, 2023 by Lori

 And, of course, there are plenty of other garden tours to watch.

 I just picked a few of my personal favorites.

-The magnolias are stunning with their spring colors, and the espaliered pears and crabapples are blooming as well.
+The magnolias are stunning with their spring colors, and the espaliered pears and crabapples are blooming in this tour as well.

 These four acres of tropical forests are packed full of orchids, giant bamboo, and more than 200 species of palm trees.

-If you have a love for orchids, this is absolutely the tour you want.
+If you have a love for orchids, this is absolutely the virtual garden tour you want to take.

 This is orchid heaven.

-The artist, of course, needs no introduction, and this picturesque garden located in Giverny, France, is said to have inspired hundreds of his paintings.
+The artist Claude Monet, of course, needs no introduction.
+This picturesque garden located in Giverny, France, is said to have inspired hundreds of his paintings.